olearydj/antisimplistic/_posts/2020-11-16-dssa-aiml-concepts.md

 ---
 toc: false
 layout: post
-description: "Introducing AI, and ML concepts given to the Data Science Society of Auburn, a mix of undergraduate and graduate students interested in the field."
+description: "Introducing AI and ML concepts presentation given to the Data Science Society of Auburn, a mix of undergraduate and graduate students interested in the field."
 categories: [presentation, datascience, markdown]
-title: "DSSA Presentation: AI, ML, Data Science Concepts"
+title: "Presentation: Data Science Concepts"
 image: images/aimlconcepts.png
 ---